Here are some tips on international adoption immigration paperwork.

 The I-171H – Notice of Favorable Determination Concerning Application for Advance Processing of an Orphan Petition

-When the USCIS approves your I-600A, they will send you form I-171H, “Notice of Favorable Determination Concerning Applicat ion for Advance Processing of an Orphan Petition.”
+When the USCIS approves your I-600A, they will send you to form I-171H, “Notice of Favorable Determination Concerning Application for Advance Processing of an Orphan Petition.”
 You should also request that notice of this approval be sent to the U.S. embassy or consulate in the country from which you plan to adopt.
-In a nutshell, the I-171H states that you are approved to adopt a child from the foreign country you specified way back when you completed your I-600A.
+In a nutshell, the I-171H states that you are approved to adopt a child from a foreign country in an international adoption you specified way back when you completed your I-600A.

 A Word of Caution: